ldn-softdev/Rpnn/README.md

 Default cost function to evaluate convergence (across all the output neurons) is _Sum of Squared Errors_ (`Sse`).
 Another cost function is _Cross Entropy_ (`Xntropy`)

-Typically _Cross Entropy_ is used togerther with `Softmax` logistic functions of the output neurons.
+Typically _Cross Entropy_ is used together with `Softmax` logistic functions of the output neurons.
 \- to alter the cost function, use `-c Xntropy`

 ##### Generic parameters